topic-allocator/topic-allocator/README.md

 (This will install dependencies for both the client and the server.)

-2. Put a `local.settings.json` at the root of the server folder (check [local.settings.example.json](server/local.settings.example.json) for help)
+2. During development, the server sources ENV variables from `server/.env`.

-3. Put the connection string of your MsSQL database on your path, its name should be `LTI_DATABASE_URL`.
-(Normally env variables should go into the `local.settings.json`, however, prisma, for some, reason is not able to read it from there.)
+Put a `.env` file at the root of the server folder (check [.env.example](server/.env.example) for help)

-4. Start the dev servers
+3. Start the dev servers

 ```
 npm run dev -w client